pink-junkjard/hyperfiddle/README.md

 # Roadmap

+We are in early access / private beta, contact us.

-We're nearing a 0.1 open-source release in Q1 2018.
+We're nearing a 0.1 open-source release in Q2 2018.

 ### Blocking 0.1.0:

-Performance (Hyperfiddle must respond as fast as a Clojure repl)
+- [x] Performance (Hyperfiddle must respond as fast as a Clojure repl)
 - [x] API: data loop running in JVM
 - [x] API: automatically optimize hydrates for cache locality (using link graph)
 - [x] UI: Full reactivity everywhere